Department of Business

 An organization's ability to develop and sustain a competitive advantage through human resources begins with successfully attracting and acquiring talented and motivated human capital.
 This course addresses recruitment and selection practices and their theoretical underpinnings, including such topics as individual differences theories, decision-making heuristics and biases, human perception, staffing strategies, human resource planning, strategic human resource management, EEO and legal issues, job analysis and competency modeling, recruitment methods, selection techniques, and selection validation.
 Typically Offered: Fall and Spring.

-A key factor in accomplishing organizational goals is the ability to retain and motivate talented human resources.
-This course addresses compensation and benefits practices and their theoretical underpinnings, including such topics as motivation theories (e. g. , equity theory), learning theories, job evaluation, monetary-nonmonetary reward programs, individual, group and organizational incentives.
-Typically Offered: Spring.
+A key factor in accomplishing organizational goals is the ability to attract, retain, and motivate talented people via compensation management.
+This course addresses compensation design aligned with an organization’s strategy and compensation programs for various jobs such as administration, manufacturing, sales, managers, executives, and board members.
+Topics include motivation theories (e. g. , equity theory), job evaluation, market survey, monetary-nonmonetary reward programs, benefit programs, and individual, group, and organizational incentives.
+Typically Offered: Varies.

 Managers work with and through others to achieve organizational goals; therefore, managers must be able to assess and develop an organization’s human resources.
 This course addresses training, development and performance management practices and their theoretical underpinnings, including such topics as motivation theories (e. g. , goal setting theory, expectancy theory), learning theories, leadership, employee orientation, needs assessment, training and development methods, evaluating training effectiveness, performance measurement, the HR Scorecard, and delivering performance feedback.
 Typically Offered: Fall and Spring.